by Lakshmi Narayan

 What Is the FEAT Program?

-The Iboga Saves FEAT (Funding Entheogenic Addiction Treatments) Program was created by Awake.net, a 501(c)(3)(pending) charitable non-profit, to provide financial aid for people to recover from opioid addiction.
-The treatment we subsidize uses ibogaine, a plant medicine that can interrupt cravings in a single treatment and reduce or eliminate withdrawal.
+FEAT the Fund for Entheogenic Addiction Treatment was created by Lakshmi Narayan, co-founder of Awake.net, a 501(c)(3)(pending) charitable non-profit, to provide financial aid for people to recover from opioid addiction and other traumas and maladies.
+The main treatment we subsidize uses ibogaine, a plant medicine that can interrupt cravings in a single treatment and reduce or eliminate withdrawal.
 It has been used since 1962 both underground in the US, and at clinics and ceremonies abroad where ibogaine is legal or decriminalized.
 The FEAT Program fills a gap in the current system that does not provide insurance coverage in the US for ibogaine treatments.

 What is Ibogaine?